dzekelid/layers/_listings/aws-ec2-container-registry-service/apis.md

 ---
 name: AWS EC2 Container Registry Service
+x-slug: aws-ec2-container-registry-service
-description: Amazon EC2 Container Registry (ECR) is a fully-managednbsp;Dockernbsp;container registry that makes it easy for developers to store, manage, and deploy Docker container images.
-Amazon ECR is integrated withnbsp;Amazon EC2 Container Service (ECS), simplifying your development to production workflow.
+description: Amazon EC2 Container Registry (ECR) is a fully-managedDockercontainer registry that makes it easy for developers to store, manage, and deploy Docker container images.
+Amazon ECR is integrated withAmazon EC2 Container Service (ECS), simplifying your development to production workflow.
 Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.
   Amazon ECR hosts your images in a highly available and scalable architecture, allowing